rebello95/rebello95.github.io/docs/index.markdown

 ## Independent iOS Developer (2011 - 2014)

 Contracted independently on iOS projects for several companies.
 Additionally, I created a few of my own apps which were distributed on the App Store, some of which were eventually sold off.

+# Nonprofits

+## Papai Foundation

+My wife Milla and I created and run the [Papai Foundation](https://www.papai.foundation) with the mission to create a better future for some of the most marginalized and forgotten people in India and Central Asia: Vulnerable children and women.
+We do this by developing partnerships with grassroots organizations abroad and funding projects related to orphanages, childcare, and education.

+## The 25 Group

+I am on the board of [The 25 Group](https://www.the25group.org/), a Christian nonprofit organization that provides advocacy and funding to serve marginalized communities worldwide, focusing on the six areas of ministry outlined in Matthew 25: Feeding the hungry, providing water for the thirsty, healing those who are sick, welcoming strangers, ministering to free the captive, and clothing those in need.